-- Voting Accessibility Advisory Committee (VAAC) mission agendas, and meeting minutes are located on the VAAC webpage. - Language Accessibility Advisory Committee (LAAC) mission, agendas, and meeting minutes are located on the LAAC webpage.
+- Voting Accessibility Advisory Committee (VAAC) mission, and upcoming agendas are located on the VAAC webpage. - Language Accessibility Advisory Committee (LAAC) mission, and upcoming agendas are located on the LAAC webpage.

 These committees will assist with accessibility, language, and community needs and advise the ROV on various aspects of the Voter Education and Outreach Plan.